novaek/WebSearchEnginePasswordRecuperator/README.md

-Hello everyone, here is my project for decripting passwords from search engines.
+Hello everyone, here is my project for deciphering passwords from search engines.

 here is both c# an python scripts.